Suspect arrested following methamphetamine bust

-According to the criminal complaint, state police were stationed at Mile Marker 7 on I-79 at around 4 p.m. on Dec.
-1 when they observed a vehicle traveling northbound at a high rate of speed and initiated the traffic stop.
+According to the criminal complaint filed in the office of Magisterial District Judge Dave Balint, state police were stationed at Mile Marker 7 on I-79 at around 4 p.m.
+Dec.
+1 when troopers observed a vehicle traveling northbound at a high rate of speed and initiated the traffic stop.

-During the course of the stop, the driver, later identified as Agee, gave consent for a search of the vehicle.
-Police said they found a purse containing a large amount of money and a suitcase that contained two plastic bags with a large amount of suspected methamphetamine.
+Following a search of the vehicle, troopers found a purse containing a large amount of money and a suitcase that contained two plastic bags containing a large amount of suspected methamphetamine, the complaint states.

 Police conducted a test on the suspected controlled substance, which provided a positive indication of methamphetamine, the complaint states.

-Agee was arraigned and placed in Greene County Jail in lieu of $250,000 straight bail.
+Agee was formally arraigned on the charges before Balint on Dec.
+2. Following arraignment, he was placed in Greene County jail in lieu of $250,000 straight bail.
+His preliminary hearing has been scheduled to be held before Balint Dec.
+14.

 (0) comments